S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • S3 Intelligent Tiering storage class is designed to optimize storage costs by automatically moving data to the most cost-effective storage access tier, without performance impact or operational overhead.

-• There are no separate retrieval fees when using the Intelligent Tiering storage class.
-If an object in the infrequent access tier is accessed, it is automatically moved back to the frequent access tier.
+• If an object in the Infrequent Access tier or Archive Instant Access tier is accessed, it is automatically moved back to the Frequent Access tier.

 • Designed for 99.999999999% i.e. 11 9’s Durability of objects across AZs